briancappello/sqlalchemy-unchained/README.md

 alembic init db/migrations
 ```

 Next, we need to configure Alembic to use the same database as we've already configured.
-This happens towards the top of the `db/migrations/env.py` file, which the `alembic init db/migrations` command generated for us.
+This happens towards the top of the `db/migrations/env.py` file, which the `alembic init` command generated for us.
 Modify the following lines:

 ```python
 from your_package.config import Config